 Step 5: Incorporate Tomato Paste

-Add in 6 ounces of tomato paste.
-Stir thoroughly to combine all ingredients and cook for an additional 3 minutes.
+Add the tomato paste.
+Stir everything together and cook for an additional 3 minutes.

 Step 6: Mix in Tomatoes

-Stir in one can (28 ounces) of diced fire-roasted tomatoes along with their juices.
+Stir in the diced fire-roasted tomatoes along with their juices.

-Pour in 2 cups of low sodium beef broth (or substitute with beer).
-Scrape any browned bits from the bottom of the pot for extra flavor.
+Add the beef broth while scraping any browned bits from the bottom of the pot to enhance flavor.

 Step 8: Simmer

-Add in one bay leaf.
-Bring the mixture to a steady simmer.
-Reduce heat and let simmer for about 25-30 minutes while stirring occasionally.
+Add the bay leaf and bring to a steady simmer.
+Reduce heat and let it simmer for about 25 to 30 minutes, stirring occasionally.

 Step 10: Serve

-Ladle the chili into bowls.
-Garnish with shredded cheddar cheese, sliced jalapeños, sour cream, and chopped cilantro before serving warm.
+Ladle into bowls and garnish with shredded cheddar cheese, jalapeños, sour cream, and chopped cilantro.
+Serve warm and enjoy!

 How to Serve Texas No Beans Chili

-- Shredded Cheddar Cheese – A classic topping that adds creaminess and richness to every bowl.
+- Shredded Cheddar Cheese – A generous sprinkle adds creaminess and sharpness.

-- Chopped Cilantro – Fresh cilantro brings a burst of flavor and color, making your dish visually appealing.
+- Chopped Cilantro – Fresh cilantro brings a burst of flavor and color to your bowl.

 How to Perfect Texas No Beans Chili

-- Use Quality Meat – Choosing high-quality ground beef or turkey ensures a richer flavor and better texture in your chili.
+- Use Quality Meat – Opt for fresh ground beef or turkey for the best flavor and texture.

-- Let It Simmer – Allowing your chili to simmer longer enhances the flavors.
-It’s worth the wait!
+- Let it Simmer – Allowing the chili to simmer enhances the flavors; longer cooking times yield better results.

 Best Side Dishes for Texas No Beans Chili

-Pairing side dishes with your Texas No Beans Chili can elevate your meal significantly.
-Here are some excellent options that will complement this hearty dish:
+Pairing sides with Texas No Beans Chili can elevate your meal.
+Here are some excellent options that complement this hearty dish:

 Common Mistakes to Avoid

-- Skipping the browning step: Not browning the beef properly can lead to a less flavorful chili.
-Always take time to brown the meat thoroughly to develop rich flavors.
+- Skipping the browning step: Not browning the meat well can lead to a bland chili.
+Always ensure your beef is nicely browned for maximum flavor.

 Refrigerator Storage

-- Store Texas No Beans Chili in an airtight container.
+- Store leftover chili in an airtight container.

-- It will last up to 4 days in the refrigerator.
+- It will keep well in the fridge for up to 4 days.

 Freezing Texas No Beans Chili